 Stomach inflammation is one of the top causes of belly fat and the inability to lose those last few pounds around the midsection.
-To reduce this type of weight, it is important to understand the root cause of the inflammation.
-There are certain foods that help to reduce intestinal inflammation.
-Most researchers believe that intestinal inflammation is the root cause of a variety of chronic health conditions including inflammatory bowel diseases, irritable bowel syndrome (IBS), leaky gut, among other non-GI related ailments.
+To reduce this type of weight, it is essential to understand the root cause of the inflammation.
+Certain foods help to reduce intestinal inflammation.
+Most researchers believe that intestinal inflammation is the root cause of a variety of chronic health conditions, including inflammatory bowel diseases, irritable bowel syndrome (IBS), and leaky gut, among other non-GI-related ailments.
 Managing your diet to elicit a healthy gut is the first step in healing intestinal inflammation.

 Symptoms of Crohn's Disease